 Moving Beyond Exceptional Use!

-Our team has treated around fifteen patients with phage therapy on an exceptional basis, under the supervision of the French National Agency for Medicines and Health Products Safety (ANSM).
+Our team has treated around 100 patients with phage therapy on an exceptional basis, under the supervision of the French National Agency for Medicines and Health Products Safety (ANSM).
 These patients had prosthetic infections or severe multidrug-resistant bacterial infections, with conventional treatments failing and their vital or functional prognosis at risk.
 These patients were in a therapeutic deadlock.
 They were treated “on compassionate grounds, and thus in a highly exceptional manner.”
 Because we have obtained very encouraging results, we must move beyond exceptional use!

 The CRIOAc Lyon aims to demonstrate the relevance and, above all, the effectiveness of phage therapy, so that this treatment becomes an integral part of the therapeutic solutions available to patients in the context of bone and joint infections (BJI), but potentially for any type of resistant infection or those threatening functional or vital prognosis.